Veterans Affairs, Veterans Health Administration Tucson, AZ 85702

-To qualify for this position, applicants must meet all requirements by the closing date of this announcement, 09/23/2020.
+To qualify for this position, applicants must meet all requirements by the closing date of this announcement, 11/04/2020.
 Time-In-Grade Requirement: Applicants who are current Federal employees and have held a GS grade any time in the past 52 weeks must also meet time-in-grade requirements by the closing date of this announcement.
-For a GS-09 position you must have served 52 weeks at the GS-08.
+For a GS-07 position you must have served 52 weeks at the GS-06.
 The grade may have been in any occupation, but must have been held in the Federal service.
 An SF-50 that shows your time-in-grade eligibility must be submitted with your application materials.
 If the most recent SF-50 has an effective date within the past year, it may not clearly demonstrate you possess one-year time-in-grade, as required by the announcement.
 In this instance, you must provide an additional SF-50 that clearly demonstrates one-year time-in-grade.
 Note: Time-In-Grade requirements also apply to former Federal employees applying for reinstatement as well as current employees applying for Veterans Employment Opportunities Act of 1998 (VEOA) appointment.
-You may qualify based on your experience and/or education as described below: Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-08 in the normal line of progression for the occupation in the organization.
-Examples of specialized experience would typically include, but are not limited to: Work as a technician, instructor, inspector, or mechanic (civilian or military) that showed progression in theoretical and practical knowledge of electronic theory, and of the characteristics, function, operation, and capabilities of a variety of types of electronic equipment.
-This experience must have included the use of schematic diagrams, a variety of test equipment, and the application of appropriate electronic formulas involved in such duties as testing, troubleshooting, modifying, designing, calibrating, installing, maintaining, repairing, constructing, developing, and instructing on electronic equipment, or similar functions.
-Experience in developing policies, standards, and procedures for maintenance, installation, or similar functions, provided the work clearly shows that the applicant applied a specialized knowledge of the theories and principles of a variety of electronic systems or equipment.
-OR, Education: Successfully completed a Master's or equivalent graduate degree or 2 full years of progressively higher level graduate education leading to such a degree in a major of study that is undeniably related to possessing the knowledge, skills, and abilities needed to successfully perform in this position.
-(TRANSCRIPTS REQUIRED) OR, Combination: Must possess a combination of graduate education and specialized experience as described above.
-(TRANSCRIPTS REQUIRED) You will be rated on the following Competencies for this position:
+You may qualify based on your experience and/or education as described below: Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-06 in the normal line of progression for the occupation in the organization.
+Examples of specialized experience would typically include, but are not limited to the following: provide technical and administrative guidance necessary relating to the care and treatment of Veterans and eligible beneficiaries to achieve optimum use of available resources, as well as appropriate referral or transfer to other facilities/resources.
+You will be rated on the following Competencies for this position: